rafaelnp/rnpnvim/README.md

 ### 5.1 [Color-Sampler-Pack](https://github.com/vim-scripts/Color-Sampler-Pack)

   Tenths of different colorschemes.
-The summerfruit256 theme is the one currently used.
+The vimhut(dark) theme is the one currently used.

 ### 5.2 [molokai](https://github.com/tomasr/molokai)